Kaplan University: 2017 purchase by Purdue University

 Following several years of significant enrollment decline, Graham Holdings sold Kaplan University to the Purdue University system for one dollar in March 2018, who rebranded the institution as Purdue University Global.
 In exchange, Purdue agreed to employ Kaplan, Inc. as the exclusive provider of nonacademic functions for thirty years, with a six year buyout option, and Kaplan, Inc. agreed to assume responsibility for liabilities resulting before the transaction.
 According to the contract terms, Kaplan receives 12.5 percent of the university's revenue, as long as funds are available after all operating expenses and guaranteed payments to Purdue have been covered.

 Offerings and admissions

 The university, which had its main campus in Davenport, Iowa and its headquarters in Chicago, Illinois, was accredited by the Higher Learning Commission.
 At the time of its acquisition by Purdue, it served approximately 33,000 students: roughly 75% female, 60% over age 30, and 25% who are military affiliated.
 More than 50% are the first generation in their family to go to college.

 Kaplan University had an open admissions policy.
 Applicants were eligible for both Pell grants and federal student loans.
 The university offered members of the military discounted tuition rates as well as college credit for some of the military education they may have received while in the service.

 Academics

-Kaplan University was academically organized into five schools:
+Kaplan University was academically organized into eight schools: